 AGNES McLAREN EXHIBITION

-To mark Women's Rights Month, we look back at Agnes Mc Laren, the first woman to graduate from Montpellier Medical School, who dedicated her life to improving the health of women in precarious situations.
+In honor of Women’s Rights Month, we take a look back at Agnes Mc Laren, the first woman to graduate from the Montpellier School of Medicine, who dedicated her life to improving the health of women in vulnerable situations.

 1era